Refer to the following reading source to learn about the sustainable choices in building materials and some criteria of their selection.

 Pay attention to special metrics (R-values, U-values) used to characterize insulation materials since those are related to energy efficiency of the building.
 The higher R-value typically indicates a higher insulating power of a material.
 Be careful however checking the units, as SI and US systems work on different scales.
 Also, specific R-value that is a characteristic of a material is different from the total R-value of a building structure, which takes into account the thickness of insulation.
 You can find an additional explanation on this R-value (insulation) Wikipedia page.
 The values given in Figure 2.1 of the textbook are given per inch of thickness.

 Pages 51-63 of the text review different types of equipment used in buildings.
-This is very general review and you just scan through it quickly.
+This is very general review; just scan through it quickly.

 Pay more attention to pages 63-64, which describe less conventional green materials (with low embodied energy).
-Think what the cons and pros of those natural alternatives are and where those materials can be practically used.
+Think what the pros and cons of those natural alternatives are and where those materials can be practically used.

 As you can perceive from this reading, one of the overarching objectives here is to select materials that have high degrees of renewability, reusability, and durability and at the same time have low environmental impact and low embodied energy.